Kogarah

 Kogarah is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kogarah has one of the most culturally diverse populations in Australia, with 67.2% speaking a language other than English at home and 61.8% born overseas.
-Christianity is the predominant religion, making up 42.9% of Kogarah's population.
-Hinduism is significantly overrepresented compared to Greater Sydney, comprising 18.3% versus an average of 5.2%.
+Kogarah has a high level of cultural diversity, with 67.2% of its residents speaking a language other than English at home and 61.8% born overseas.
+Christianity is the predominant religion in Kogarah, making up 42.9% of the population.
+Hinduism is notably overrepresented, comprising 18.3%, compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity